-Comparison with observed data not withstanding, this study aims to show change and the response of surface ozone levels to a changing climate.
-Discrete ozone concentrations are then not as relevant as trends between time periods, which show increase or decrease.
-Figure 1 shows the average inter-annual trend over the modelled years.
-Trend is considered to be the linear slope between annual averages, and this is averaged for the entire modelled period (i.e. trend of annual average between 1997-2000; 2000-2003; 2003-2006; 2006-2009).
-In Figure 1, highest average inter-annual change is 0.9ppb/year seen over central region of South Africa.
-It should be noted that this is based on annual averages, and so represents more accurately the long term large scale transport of ozone over the model domain.
-Figure 2 shows the Spring trend, calculated similar to Figure 1, but with only Spring months (September, October, November).
-Inter-annual Spring trends show lower increase and a general decrease over the country.
-Maximum increases of 0.6ppb/year are seen particularly around the coastal refineries in Durban and Cape Town.
-Minor dispersed increases are also seen over the Gauteng region.
+Trend is considered to be the linear slope between annual averages, and this is averaged for the entire modelled period (excluding 1995 and 1996).
+In Figure 2, highest average inter-annual change is 0.9 ppb/year seen over central region of South Africa and interior Western Cape.
+It should be noted that this is based on annual averages, and so represents more accurately the long term large scale transport of ozone over the model domain for the baseline period.
+Figure 3 shows the Spring trend, calculated similar to Figure 2, but with only Spring months (September, October, November).